-The MrSpeakers VOCE is the debut launch of the company’s first-ever electrostatic open-back headphone.
+The Dan Clark Audio VOCE is the debut launch of the company’s first-ever electrostatic open-back headphones.
 It is priced at $2999.

-Disclaimer: The MrSpeakers VOCE sent to us for the purpose of this review is a sample and does not have to be returned to MrSpeakers.
+Disclaimer: The Dan Clark Audio VOCE sent to us for the purpose of this review is a sample and does not have to be returned to Dan Clark Audio.
 Thank you for giving us this opportunity.

-To read more about MrSpeakers & Dan Clark Audio Products Click here.
+To read more about Dan Clark Audio Products Click here.

 We knew MrSpeakers was working on an electrostatic headphone over a year ago but the details at that point were sketchy to me.
 It was not really until the second or third quarter did the VOCE become a ‘thing’.